Chart Color Schemes

 The level of residential development activity in Lismore Heights is very low in comparison to the average area assessed nationally by AreaSearch

-It is important to note that the small sample size can significantly influence annual growth and relative statistics.
+It is important to note that due to the small number of approvals, individual development projects can significantly impact annual growth and relativity statistics.
 Compared to the Rest of NSW, Lismore Heights naturally has much lower development activity.

 Frequently Asked Questions - Development